589290/minikube-with-iscsi/README.md

   --kubernetes-version=1.19.16
 ```

-With the patch, you can see the iscsi kernel mod and associated iscsi system apps in `minikube` below:
+SSH'ing into the patched VM, the iscsi kernel mod and associated iscsi system apps are present:

 ![](./img/minikube-iscsi.jpg)

-Without the patch, the output of the same commands with the vanilla `minikube` VM provided in its distribution:
+Without the patched VM, for comparison, output of the same commands:

 ![](./img/minikube.jpg)